Beliavsky/Fortran-code-on-GitHub/README.md

 [XNet](https://github.com/starkiller-astro/XNet): thermonuclear reaction network for astrophysical applications, using a variety of temporal integration techniques, from starkiller-astro.
 It is written in portable modern Fortran and makes use of a variety of matrix solving packages to obtain excellent speed (as much as 50% of peak) on as many platforms as possible.

-[xnirspec](https://github.com/nicocardiel/xnirspec): program to visualise and manipulate FITS images, by by Nicolás Cardiel, originally written to reduce spectroscopic data obtained with near-infrared spectrograph NIRSPEC, installed in one of the Keck Telescopes (Hawaii)
+[xnirspec](https://github.com/nicocardiel/xnirspec): program to visualise and manipulate FITS images, by Nicolás Cardiel, originally written to reduce spectroscopic data obtained with near-infrared spectrograph NIRSPEC, installed in one of the Keck Telescopes (Hawaii)

 [Yet Another Particle Simulation (YAPS)](https://github.com/Daniel-Harrington/YAPS): high-performance astrophysics simulation modeling black hole migration resulting from the merger of a large host galaxy with a smaller galaxy, by Daniel Harrington et al. The simulation uses CUDA acceleration and Fourier transforms to compute gravitational interactions between 100 million particles, including two supermassive black holes (SMBHs).